Memories from the Staff Hotels Deep River, 1945-1985

 Download these instructions and a copy of the order form in PDF Format.

 To order, please contact Debi Adams, Proprietor, LoonsNest Books and Gifts by mail at P.O.
 Box 1469, Deep River, ON, K0J 1P0, by email at loonsnestbooks@hotmail.com, by telephone at 613-584-9532 or by fax at 613-584-9531.
 Payment can be made by personal cheque payable to The LoonsNest, by Mastercard or Visa, or by cash or debit in the store.
-Copies of the book should be available in the store starting May 17th and can be picked-up there, or at the Summerfest reception for former residents on August 2, 2008.
-As noted above, the cost of shipping will incur an additional charge.

 Please help us to reach any former resident who you think may be interested in purchasing this book.
 Send a copy of the information sheet to your friends and acquaintances, or contact them by phone or email.
 For former residents, this is really a once-in-a lifetime opportunity for you!